 - It’s also a great idea because it shows your friend/family member that you remember the special times together, which can make them feel special and loved.

 - Congratulate the happy couple!
 This step is pretty simple, but many people forget to congratulate the couple, so take the time to congratulate the newlyweds in your speech.

 That’s it!
-For a simple wedding speech format, these three elements are an excellent formula for writing a wedding speech.
+For a simple wedding speech format, these three elements are an excellent formula for mastering how to write a maid of honour speech.